 Like St. Joseph, Mary’s trust in God was evident in her obedience, despite the unique circumstances the Holy Family was in.

-Due to Original Sin, humanity suffered (still suffers) a fractured relationship with God.
+Due to Original Sin, humanity suffers a fractured relationship with God.
 The Mystery of the Incarnation involved God becoming man in the Person of Jesus Christ.
 Divine Love selected Joseph of Nazareth to be the legal and foster father of Jesus Christ and protector of Mary.
 Mary was chosen to be the mother of the Son of God.